-I am a Certified Synergetic Play Therapist.
-When I started working as a Registered Clinical Counsellor, I found that traditional modalities did not explain what I experienced with clients in session and did not provide a framework for how to work with individuals with neurodiversities and/or complex trauma.
+I am a Certified Synergetic Play Therapist Supervisor.
+When I started working as a Registered Clinical Counsellor, I found that traditional modalities did not explain what I experienced with folx in session and did not provide a framework for working with folx with neurodiversity and/or complex trauma.

-Synergetics (a term coined by physicist Buckminster Fuller) is the study of systems in transformation, with an emphasis on total system behavior.
-Synergetic Play Therapy™ (SPT), is a researched-informed model of play therapy combining the therapeutic powers of play with nervous system regulation, interpersonal neurobiology, physics, attachment, mindfulness, and therapist authenticity.
+Synergetics (a term coined by physicist Buckminster Fuller) is studying systems in transformation, emphasizing total system behaviour.
+Synergetic Play Therapy™ (SPT) is a researched-informed play therapy model combining the therapeutic powers of play with nervous system regulation, interpersonal neurobiology, physics, attachment, mindfulness, and therapist authenticity.

 Play is the primary language of children.
-Through the play therapy process children create play that resembles the emotional experiences they are struggling with internally.
+Through the play therapy process, children create a play that resembles the emotional experiences they are struggling with internally.
 These experiences usually cannot be expressed verbally.

-When facilitated by a trained Synergetic Play Therapist™, the play becomes focused on the purposes of emotional healing.
-This leads to a reduction of symptoms (i.e. acting out and aggressive behaviors, somatic complaints, withdrawal or regression, etc.) and the reestablishment of balance in the child’s sense of well-being.
-In addition, to helping facilitate a child’s integration of the challenging experiences in their lives, a Synergetic Play Therapist™ also works towards helping a child strengthen their regulatory capacity and re-pattern their nervous system.
+When facilitated by a trained Synergetic Play Therapist™, the play becomes focused on emotional healing purposes.
+This leads to a reduction of symptoms (i.e. acting out and aggressive behaviours, somatic complaints, withdrawal or regression, etc.) and the reestablishment of balance in the child’s sense of well-being.
+A Synergetic Play Therapist™ also works towards helping a child strengthen their regulatory capacity and re-pattern their nervous system to help facilitate a child's integration of the challenging experiences in their lives.

-Synergetic Play Therapy honors both the therapeutic powers of movement, the science that governs relationship, and the development of the therapist, recognizing that it is ultimately the interplay between these three systems that support deep transformation for both therapist and client.
+Synergetic Play Therapy honours both the therapeutic powers of movement, the science that governs the relationship, and the therapist's development.
+It recognizes that the interplay between these three systems that support deep transformation for both therapist and client is ultimately the interplay.

 To learn more about Synergetic Play Therapy and why it works with children, youth, and adults, please visit the Synergetic Play Therapy Institute's website.